apache/royale-docs/component-sets/jewel/jewel-application.md

 ## Overview

 The Application class is the main class and entry point for a Royale application and does not contain user interface elements.
 Those UI elements go in the view ([Jewel ViewBase](https://royale.apache.org/asdoc/index.html#!org.apache.royale.jewel.supportClasses.view/ViewBase){:target='_blank'}).
-This Application class expects there to be a main __model__, a __controller__, and an __initial view__.
+This Application class expects a main __model__, a __controller__, and an __initial view__.

-Jewel Application holds specific Jewel needs in a Royale Application.
+Jewel Application holds specific elements that Jewel needs.
 This class extends the standard ApplicationBase and sets up the [AllCSSValuesImpl](https://royale.apache.org/asdoc/index.html#!org.apache.royale.core/AllCSSValuesImpl){:target='_blank'} implementation for convenience.

 ## Example of use

-In __MXML__ declare a `Application` as the root tag of the main application file like this:
+In __MXML__ declare an `Application` as the root tag of the main application file like this:

 ```mxml
 <j:Application xmlns:fx="http://ns.adobe.com/mxml/2009"